INN/docs/staffing/onboarding/os-x-setup.md

 ## Communications

 Working remotely full-time only works if we're all in constant communication.
 [We use a host of tools](/how-we-work/tools.md) for this, most of them are browser-based.
-Although you can use [HipChat](//www.hipchat.com) in the browser, we strongly recommend installing that as a native client on your computer (there's also a mobile app).
+You can use [Slack](//www.slack.com) in the browser, you can also download the mobile app.

 Dropbox is another tool we use that really begs for a native client to be installed.
 Dropbox is like the shared network drive so common to Windows-based networks, only the files actually go on your computer instead of accessing them through some tenuous ethereal connection.
 This is why [FileVault](https://support.apple.com/en-us/HT4790) hard drive encryption is so important.